Nuclear Overhauser effect: Two-dimensional NMR

-The motivations for using two-dimensional NMR for measuring NOE's are similar as for other 2-D methods.
-The maximum resolution is improved by spreading the affected resonances over two dimensions, therefore more peaks are resolved, larger molecules can be observed and more NOE's can be observed in a single measurement.
+The motivations for using two-dimensional NMR for measuring NOEs are similar as for other 2-D methods.
+The maximum resolution is improved by spreading the affected resonances over two dimensions, therefore more peaks are resolved, larger molecules can be observed and more NOEs can be observed in a single measurement.
 More importantly, when the molecular motion is in the intermediate or slow motional regimes when the NOE is either zero or negative, the steady-state NOE experiment fails to give results that can be related to internuclear distances.